davidasrocha/capstone-jenkins-pipeline/README.md

 ### Configure Jenkins Pipeline

-Finally, you need to install some Jenkins Plugins (Blue Ocean and Pipeline AWS), and configure AWS credentials for it.
+Finally, you need to install some Jenkins Plugins ([Blue Ocean](https://jenkins.io/projects/blueocean/) and [AWS Pipeline](https://github.com/jenkinsci/pipeline-aws-plugin)), and configure AWS credentials for it.

-### How to do partial setup
+### How to setup Jenkins

-You can do a partial setup including CloudFormation Stacks and Jenkins install and follow the Jenkins Wizard Configuration.
+You can do a setup including CloudFormation Stacks and Jenkins install and follow the Jenkins Wizard Configuration.

 First, you need to run this command: